YvonneDittrich/Quality-hub/README.md

 # Quality-hub

-This is the anchor for the web site and all materials related to WP3.
+This website is created by the members of the ROSIN project to provide links to deliverables and additional results of our work with ROS quality.

+More is coming up.

+#Stay tuned!